 American Revolutionary War

 Adams was a short, chubby man who had a hard time holding his tongue.
-His passion for truth often offended and he was viewed by most as obnoxious.
-Regardless, there is no disputing his influence on the Congress.
+His passion for truth often offended, and he was viewed by most as obnoxious.
+Regardless, there is no disputing his influence on Congress.

-The Second Continental Congress can be argued as John Adams finest hour.
+The Second Continental Congress can be argued as John Adams's finest hour.
 He met and befriended a young radical named Thomas Jefferson.
-Seeing the talent that Jefferson had in his pen Adams suggested that he write the Declaration of Independence.
-He, of course, did and John Adams, Roger Sherman, Philip Livingston and Benjamin Franklin edited it.
-Adams understood that a new Declaration should come from a Virginian, which Jefferson was.
+Seeing the talent that Jefferson had in his pen, Adams suggested that he write the Declaration of Independence.

 The Final Years of John Adams

 After Jefferson left office, Adams became more vocal again.
 He wrote a series of letters that debunked Alexander Hamilton's 1800 pamphlet.

 He also launched attacks on his character.
 At this time, Hamilton was already dead from the infamous duel with Aaron Burr.